 One-Hit Wonders You Didn't Know Passed Away

 It feels wrong to call most of the folks on this list one-hit wonders because the term gives the illusion that these musicians materialized out of nowhere, exploded onto the airwaves, and then disappeared into dust.
 In reality, the majority of these acts were well respected in their profession for years before and after becoming a household name.
-For some of the less-seasoned singers and songwriters, their fame came too soon, upending the potential trajectory of their careers.
+For some of the less-seasoned singers and songwriters, their fame came too soon, upending the potential trajectory of their careers and ending in the many tragic stories of one-hit wonders.

 Another reason it is difficult to call these artists one-hit wonders is because many of them created songs that could be considered hits in their home or other countries, but that never made it to the U.S. charts.
 Plenty of these singer-songwriters released tracks that the majority of their fans loved and would consider hits.
 A lot of one-hit wonders made a lot of wonderful music, but are only remembered by the majority of the U.S. for one true hit.
-A few on this list may have had more than one, if only they had lived long enough to do it.
-Meet the one-hit wonders you didn't know passed away.
+A few on this list may have had more than one hit, if only they had lived long enough to do it, but all still gave us one song that lasted into the cultural firmament before they died.

 Biz Markie

-The world recently lost one of the biggest one-hit wonders of all time, Biz Markie.
+In 2020, the world lost one of the biggest one-hit wonders of all time, Biz Markie.
 His song "Just a Friend" peaked at No. 9 on Billboard in 1990, and stayed on the charts for 22 weeks.
 The song is a rap by Markie mixed with some of the beat and lyrics of the 1968 song "(You) Got What I Need" by Freddie Scott.
 It went platinum in the year of its release.

 Biz Markie was born Marcel Theo Hall in Harlem, New York, in 1964.
 Markie gained a reputation as a beatboxer in 1985, and came up alongside famous rappers such as Doug E. Fresh and often worked with Big Daddy Kane.
 His hip-hop talents, mixed with his humorous lyrics, earned him the title the Clown Prince of Hip Hop.
 Markie released a few more albums after the success of "Just a Friend," and continued to perform for decades, but he never entered the charts again.